activitypods/activitypods/tests/README.md

 ## Restrictions

 - You should consider the Pod provider as a whole software to play with.
 You can, in theory, add other services, destroy services, but we don't recommend it as it may have unwanted effects on other tests (in that case, you should probably stop and restart the ServiceBroker)
 - Before running any test suite, Jest will clear all Jena Fuseki datasets, Redis databases, but it will not restart the PodProvider to increase speed.
-So you should avoid keeping informations in memory (with the `this` variable) as it will not be cleared on the next.
+So you should avoid keeping information in memory (with the `this` variable) as it will not be cleared on the next.
   - To increase performance, prefer to use the builtin [Moleculer caching features](https://moleculer.services/docs/0.14/caching), which is not activated by default on tests.
   - If you cannot do without this in-memory information, you can create an action (eg. `clearCache`) and call it from within the `connectPodProvider` function just after the broker start.
 - To communicate with the Pod provider, data are serialized as JSON and stored in a Redis database.
 So you cannot (inside the tests), call an action or emit an event with a function or non-serializable objects.
 And indeed it is a bad practice in Moleculer, even if it works for local actions and events.